ryouze/ryouze.github.io/content/posts/block-apple-intelligence.md

 With macOS 15.3, **Apple Intelligence is enabled by default**.

-If you’re not interested in beta-testing for free, there is a simple workaround to prevent it from being opt-out (at least for now).
+If you're not interested in beta-testing for free, there is a simple workaround to prevent it from being opt-out (at least for now).

 ## How to Disable Apple Intelligence